Alzheimer’s is the 3rd leading cause of death next to cardiovascular and cancer, and researchers are rapidly looking for a cure.

 THE RESIDENTIAL ASSISTED LIVING INDUSTRY CAN SUPPORT AND IMPROVE COGNITION

-There are many measurable things residential assisted living homes can do to help reduce the global burden of dementia.
+There are many measurable things residential assisted living homes and memory care for seniors can do to help reduce the global burden of dementia.
 This is an important reason why Bredesen is on the Residential Assisted Living National Association board of advisors.

-The residential assisted living industry can actually be the platform for improving cognitive decline in dementia patients worldwide.
+The residential assisted living industry can actually be the platform for improving cognitive decline in dementia patients worldwide by providing high-quality memory care such as care for seniors with dementia.
 He says, the earlier we start, the quicker we’re able to prevent and reverse dementia.

 Steps to Take for Dementia Prevention and Reversal